scoover/tiller-web-dashboard/README.md

 ### Do I need to add the `web-dashboard-template.html` file to my project?
 No. The default `web-dashboard-template.html` file is hosted by Tiller [here](https://storage.googleapis.com/assets.templates.tillermoney.com/tillerLabs/html/web-dashboard-template.html) and is referenced in the header of the source code.
 If you'd like to modify the way the dashboard renders, feel free to create and host your own version of the `web-dashboard-template.html` and update the source code to point to your personal template.
 (You will need to re-deploy the web app.)

+### Why does the link to the hosted `web-dashboard-template.html` seem to be broken?
+The Tiller-hosted [`web-dashboard-template.html`](https://storage.googleapis.com/assets.templates.tillermoney.com/tillerLabs/html/web-dashboard-template.html) dashboard requires data passed from the in-spreadsheet Google Apps Script (GAS) script.
+If the link above is clicked on directly, the javascript is trying to render without content from your spreadsheet; it will appear blank.
+If you click "View Page Source" in your browser, you will see content similar to the [dashboard renderer master in this repo](https://github.com/scoover/tiller-web-dashboard/blob/master/web-dashboard-template.html).

+### Do I need to copy `web-dashboard-template.html` into my spreadsheet?
+No. It is hosted by Tiller.